LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/getting_started.rst

 OpenTeacher, we wanted something more flexible.
 Something which would allow us to just take out pieces of code, leaving the remaining code in a working state.
-Also, we wanted it to be very easy to make multiple implementations, of which the one to use can be chosen at runtime.
+Also, we wanted it to be very easy to make multiple implementations, of which the one to use can be chosen at run time.

 To accomplish this, we developed the module manager.
 It's in the files ``moduleManager.py`` and ``moduleFilterer.pyx``, in the root of the